Stephen C. Pepper

 conveys more than mere “intensity” as we see.

-Six Essentials formulated by Jing Hao
+The Six Essentials formulated by Jing Hao of the tenth century include (1) qi

-of the tenth century include (1) qi and (2) yun (literally, force and harmony treated separately); (3)
+and (2) yun (literally, force and harmony treated

-thought or idea; (4) the scence sense? or context; (5) brush-work, and (6) ink-work.
+sense? or context; (5) brush-work, and (6) ink-work.
 All for the sake of qi-yun.
 George Rowley’s Principles of Chinese

 Painting is primarily based on these six essentials in the tradition of Xie He and Jing Hao.
-Pepper’s
+Pepper’s “Review” shows that he is quite

-“Review” shows that he is quite impressed with the Chinese insight into the
+impressed with the Chinese insight into the importance of union of

-an application of the general principle of fusion, a principle that is so dear to his heart as a contextualist.
+dear to his heart as a contextualist.
 With such a fusion-oriented temper of mind,

 there is little wonder that Pepper can achieve an unusually sympathetic